 The Gerenuk, Litocranius walleri, also known as the giraffe-necked antelope is the only known species of the genus Litocranius.
 Its head is proportionally tiny but it has large eyes and ears.
 Its long legs and very long neck make this animal suitable for browsing leaves off of trees like the giraffe.

 The Coconut Crab, Birgus latro, is a very large species of land hermit crab.
 It uses empty shells for habitat while it is a juvenile but develops a strong exoskeleton as an adult.
 It has incredible strength and has been rumored to have killed sleeping humans by crushing their skulls.

 Native to the forests of the Americas, the Crystal frog gets its name from the transparent abdomen through which organs, including a beating heart, can be viewed.

 The hummingbird hawk-moth, Macroglossum stellatarum, is a bizarre combination of insect and bird.
-It has the ability to hover like its name-sake bird and make the humming noise.
+It can hover and make the humming noise like its name-sake bird .
+But it is a moth belonging to the insect group.
 It provides an example of convergent evolution – two unrelated species developing similar adaptive characteristics in a similar niche.
 It flies during the day, night and even in the rain.
 It is a strong flier that finds permanent residence in warmer climates.

 Mother nature, it seems, often has a sense of humor.
 Characteristics which seem bizarre or ill-suited often find success in a very specific niche.
 Were you familiar with any of these weird animals?
 Do you have any of your own discoveries to share?
 I would love to hear from you!